Detecting geometric splittings in finitely presented groups: Introduction

-In a sense this is the strongest result possible: the restrictions on the input are as minimal as can be reasonably expected.
-This result also extends all previously known results, which we now briefly survey.
+In a sense, aside from the no 2-torsion assumption, this is the strongest result of this type possible: the restrictions on the input are as minimal as can be reasonably expected.
+This result also extends all previously known results (at least in the case without 2-torsion), which we now briefly survey.

 Diao and Feighn in \cite{Diao-Feighn-free-split} showed how to find a Grushko decomposition of a fundamental group of a graph of free groups.
 Their techniques rely on Whitehead methods refined by Gersten and group actions on square complexes.
-Kharlampovich and Miasnokov in \cite{KM-JSJ} showed how to find a Grushko decomposition of a fully residually free group by running their Elimination Process: the free decomposition becomes apparent by ``separating the variables'' in the defining equations.
-Finally, Dahmani and Groves in \cite{DG-free-split} extended the previous result to the class of toral relatively hyperbolic groups by generalizing an unpublished algorithm for hyperbolic groups due to Gerasimov.
-Their approach was to decide some connectivity criterion of the boundary of toral relatively hyperbolic groups.
+Kharlampovich and Miasnikov in \cite{KM-JSJ} showed how to find a Grushko decomposition of a fully residually free group by running their Elimination Process: the free decomposition becomes apparent by ``separating the variables'' in the defining equations.

+Even in the presence of 2-torsion, Dahmani and Groves in \cite{DG-free-split} are able to detect free splittings of certain relatively hyperbolic groups, by generalizing an unpublished algorithm for hyperbolic groups due to Gerasimov.
+Their approach is to decide some connectivity criterion of the boundary of toral relatively hyperbolic groups.
+Our work implies this result in the 2-torsion-free case.
+Another result \cite{Wilton-Groves-Enumerate} due to Groves and Wilton, which works in the presence of 2-torsion, is that given a finite presentation of a group $G$ and a solution to the word problem with respect to that presentation we can decide if $G$ is free.
+If $G$ is without 2-torsion, then this is an easy consequence of Corollary \ref{cor:grushko}.
+At the end of Section \ref{sec:grushko} we will explain later how to obtain this result in complete generality from the work in this paper.
-Our approach is to give an algorithm that decides whether or not it is possible to draw a \emph{pattern} in the canonical cell complex corresponding to our group presentation which represents a nontrivial free splitting.
-Patterns (or tracks) were first used Dunwoody in \cite{Dunwoody-1985}, and are very useful tools to study the actions of finitely presented groups on trees.

-To decide if such a pattern exists we will use a variant of the Elimination Process, an algorithm invented by Razborov and refined by Kharlampovich and Myasnikov that was originally designed to describe solutions of equations into a free group.
-Aside from the algorithm itself, which is quite involved, we only use Bass-Serre theory and basic topology of cell complexes.
+It is also worth noting that Casals-Ruiz and Kazachkov used methods related to ours to describe solutions to equations over free products \cite{C-r-K-FP}.

+The algorithm given in this paper is also well-suited to relatively hyperbolic groups we have the following immediate corollary to Theorem \ref{thm:elementary-splittings}, which is proved in Section \ref{sec:rel-hyp}.